smallerprojects/nonmake/README.md

 https://github.com/alandefreitas/matplotplusplus

 The cmake run worked first time!
 And although the build took 30 minutes, the build was also successfull!
 We have a winner, however, the size of the project is probably not a good example, because for this project it pobably is usefull to use a make-system (in this case via Visual Studio).
+Also after the build, the project directory suddenly contains 12997 files in 2412 directories!
+But 10661 files are part of the examples directory, so should not important for building the library itself.